 -

-Welcome to the School of Computer Science at Carleton University, a vibrant community fuelled by a deep passion for computing.
-We absolutely love computers, and we are especially excited about celebrating and preserving the rich heritage of vintage computing.
+Welcome to the School of Computer Science at Carleton University, a vibrant community driven by a deep passion for computing.
+We love computers, and we are especially excited about celebrating and preserving the rich heritage of vintage computing.

-Preserving this computing history is essential, not only to safeguard the remarkable technological achievements of the past, but also to ignite curiosity and inspiration in a new generation of students.
-We want to bring the fascinating evolution of computing to you, see how computers evolved over time, linking past innovations to the future breakthroughs our students will create.
+Preserving computing history is essential, not only to safeguard the remarkable technological achievements of the past, but also to spark curiosity and inspiration in future generations of students.

 - Displays